w-yeehong/tp/docs/DeveloperGuide.md

   * exposes unmodifiable `ObservableList<Patient>`, `ObservableList<Room>` and `ObservableList<Task>` which can be observed.
 This means that the UI can be bound to the lists so that the UI automatically updates when data in the lists changes.
   * does not depend on any of the three components.

-The concrete class `ModelManager` implements `Model` and manages the data for Covigent. `ModelManager` contains `UserPrefs`, `PatientRecords`, `RoomList` and `TaskList`.
+The concrete class `ModelManager` implements `Model` interface and manages the data for Covigent. `ModelManager` contains `UserPrefs`, `PatientRecords`, `RoomList` and `TaskList`.
 These classes manage the data related to their specific features.

-Below is a class diagram for `Model Manager`.
+Below is a class diagram for `ModelManager`.

 ![Structure of the Model Component](images/ModelManagerClassDiagram.png) <br>
 _Figure XX.
 Class Diagram for Model Component_

 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)

-The class diagrams for the data in `ModelManager` which include `PatientRecords`, `RoomList` and `TaskList`, can be found below.
+The breakdown for each type of data in `ModelManager`, which include `PatientRecords`, `RoomList` and `TaskList`, can be found below.

+The `PatientRecords` class is in charge of maintaining the data of the patients and in ensuring the uniqueness of patients according to their names.
+Below is a class diagram for `PatientRecords`.

-//to insert class diagrams for userpref, room list, task list and patient records.
+//to insert class diagram for patient records.
+_Figure XX.
+Class Diagram for PatientRecords_

+The `TaskList` class is in charge of maintaining the data of all the tasks in Covigent.
+The class diagram for `TaskList` is shown below.

+//to insert class diagram for task list.
+_Figure XX.
+Class Diagram for TaskList_

+The `RoomList` class is in charge of maintaining the data in the rooms.
+It incorporates data from both `PatientRecords` and `TaskList` as each room stores the data of the patient who resides in the room and the tasklist meant for the room.
+The class diagram for `RoomList` is shown below.

+//to insert class diagram for room list.

+_Figure XX.
+Class Diagram for RoomList_

  _Written by: Yun Qing_